A powerful wireless site survey software and RF modeling tool

 Passive Survey

-In One Sentence: A passive survey shows what the existing WLAN looks like in the real environment at the time of the survey.
+A Passive Survey shows what the existing WLAN looks like in the real environment at the time of the survey: signal level, SNR, AP visibility, and coverage.

 Active Survey